1961 in the Vietnam War: October

 Taylor arrived in Saigon as head of a mission sent by Kennedy to examine the feasibility of U.S. military intervention in Vietnam.
-Deputy National Security Adviser Walter Rostow and General Lansdale, a counterinsurgency expert and friend of Diệm, were among the members of his delegation.
+Deputy National Security Adviser Walter Rostow and Lansdale, were among the members of his delegation.
 In their report written after the trip, Taylor proposed a new partnership between South Vietnam and the U.S. that would involve dispatching 8,000 to 10,000 American soldiers to South Vietnam.
 These soldiers would permit joint planning of military operations, improved intelligence, increased covert activities, more American advisers, trainers, and special forces and the introduction of American helicopter and light aircraft squadrons.
 Most significantly, they would also "conduct such combat operations as are necessary for self-defense and for the security of the area in which they are stationed."

 During the Taylor visit Diệm met privately with Lansdale and later requested that he be assigned to South Vietnam.
 Instead, Kennedy gave Lansdale the job of attempting to depose or kill Cuban leader Fidel Castro.
 According to Rostow, the failure to send Lansdale to South Vietnam was due to jealousy by the State Department and the Defense Department of Lansdale's unique access and influence with Diệm.